Workforce Preparation Classes

 Administrative skills are in high demand for jobs in virtually every industry.
 Learn how to transfer these skills into many occupations.
 Skills you will learn in this course include Microsoft Word, business phone etiquette, using Zoom, and effective interviewing.
 Customer service skills focus on verbal and non-verbal communication, listening to the customer, customer behavior, professionalism, and conflict resolution.

 This hands-on class is designed for those who may lack technology skills and want to have a better understanding of computer basics.
 Students will learn how to create, send, and manage emails; use Microsoft Word and Google Docs; navigate the Internet successfully and safely; set up accounts online, download, upload, and attach documents; and learn important computer-related vocabulary.
-This two-week course will help participants gain the skills they need to succeed in a computer-centered world.
+The fee-for-service classes can be customized.

 Direct Care Provider